leoneloliver/Lightbox-popLeo/README.md

 Javascript file after all js:  `<script type="text/javascript" src="js/popleo.min.js"></script>`.

-Now you need to have a special div with id (popLeo) envolving every images.
+Now you need to have a special div with id (popLeo) involving every images in the gallery.

 Exemple:
 ```html